Meanwhale/MeanscriptCLI/README.md

 * Generate C++/C#/Java code to read and write data structures
 * Custom data types and callbacks (called from script or RPC)

-Meanscript is implemented in syntax that is common to C++, C#, and Java, and a lot of macros (gcc).
+Meanscript is implemented in syntax that is common to C++, C#, and Java, and a lot of macros (GCC).
 That's how to generate code to multiple languages at the same time.
 Same technique is used in Meanscript's side project **ByteAutomata**, that is a tool for making a hard-coded parser.
 Check it out:<br>